United States home front during World War II: Personal savings

 Personal income was at an all-time high, and more dollars were chasing fewer goods to purchase.
+On the eve of Pearl Harbor, advertising trade journals overflowed with evidence of a siege mentality.
+One warned that "advertising is threatened today as it has never been threatened before."
+Another concluded that "all of American industry is in a mental state like anticipating a trip to the dentist.
 This was a recipe for economic disaster that was largely avoided because Americans—persuaded daily by their government to do so—were also saving money at an all-time high rate, mostly in War Bonds but also in private savings accounts and insurance policies.
+Per capita war spending was less concentrated than total spending as the ratio of the standard deviation to the mean was 3.6 compared to 6.5 for total spending.

 Consumer saving was strongly encouraged through investment in war bonds that would mature after the war.
 Most workers had an automatic payroll deduction; children collected savings stamps until they had enough to buy a bond.
-Bond rallies were held throughout the U.S. with celebrities, usually Hollywood film stars, to enhance the bond advertising effectiveness.
+Bond rallies were held throughout the US with celebrities, usually Hollywood film stars, to enhance the bond advertising effectiveness.
 Several stars were responsible for personal appearance tours that netted multiple millions of dollars in bond pledges—an astonishing amount in 1943.
 The public paid ¾ of the face value of a war bond and received the full face value back after a set number of years.
 This shifted their consumption from the war to postwar and allowed over 40% of GDP to go to military spending, with moderate inflation.

+With the mobilization of the US economy for war, an unprecedented demand for new workers arose.
+In response to this need, some 6.5 million women entered the work force.
+Additionally, with the personal spending of many Americans, the necessity of facilities and spending by the government depended on specific counties and what they had to offer for the war effort.
+One of these particular groups that helped with specific parts of the war effort were comic book readers.
+Readers could assist the heroes by solving puzzles, buying American made goods, and recycling to aid the war effort.
+With relief, Americans celebrated restaffed factories and restuffed wallets for the first time in years.
+Those favorable conditions in turn produced others: booming demand for consumer products, record-breaking retail sales, and the creation of even more jobs to manufacture and to sell long coveted goods.

 Americans were challenged to put "at least 10% of every paycheck into Bonds".
 Compliance was very high, with entire factories of workers earning a special "Minuteman" flag to fly over their plant if over 90% workers belonged to the "Ten Percent Club".
+Real GNP advanced 40 percent between 1941 and 1945, which represents an average annual growth rate of 8.4 percent.
 There were seven major War Loan drives, all of which exceeded their goals.